tobspr/RenderPipeline-Tutorials/01-Getting-Started-Windows/README.md

 Run the installer, which will ask you where to install Panda3D.
 You can install it at any location, it does not matter for this tutorial.
 Also, leave all features checked in the installer.

+After you installed Panda3D, we have to make sure `ppython` is on your path.
+Press <kbd>Windows</kbd>+<kbd>R</kbd> and type cmd.
+A command shell will open, enter `ppython`.
+If a python interpreter opens, you are done and can close the shell.

+If you get `ppython is not a recognized internal command`, head over to <a href="https://www.panda3d.org/manual/index.php/Installing_Panda3D_in_Windows">Installing Panda3D in Windows</a>
+which describes how to fix this.

 ## Installing latest graphics drivers